 If you spell this word wrong, I’ll come down on you like a ton of bricks!

-This doesn’t mean exactly 2,000 lbs of bricks.
-Rather, when we say a “ton” of something, we simply mean a heavy weight.
-As such, it is like the “ton” of proofreading mentioned at the start of this post!
+This doesn’t mean exactly 1,016.047 kg of bricks.
+Rather, when we say a ‘ton’ of something, we simply mean to evoke a heavy weight.
+As such, it is like the ‘ton’ of proofreading we mentioned in the first line of this post!

-A “tonne” is a metric unit of measurement.
-As with our ton, it measures mass, but a metric tonne weighs 1,000 kg (or 2,204.6 lbs).
-It is therefore slightly lighter than a ton.
-And unlike “ton,” we would not usually use this word to mean “a lot of” something.
-For example, we wouldn’t refer to a “tonne of bricks” even though “like a ton of bricks” is a common saying.
+Unlike ‘ton’, moreover, we would not usually use this word colloquially to mean ‘a lot of’ something.
+For example, we wouldn’t refer to a ‘tonne of bricks’ even though ‘like a ton of bricks’ is a common saying.

-Thus, if you’re writing for an audience outside the US, remember:
+Regardless, if you’re writing for a US audience, remember:

 Summary: Ton vs. Tonne